1.1 The New Jersey CNA Pathway (NATCEP)

 Key Takeaways

-• A person who answers 'no' to all criminal background screening questions may work as a nurse aide for up to 120 days while completing training and the competency evaluation.
+• A person who answers 'no' to all criminal background screening questions may work as a paid nurse aide for up to 120 days while completing training and the competency evaluation.

-Last updated: May 2026
+Last updated: June 2026

 Why the New Jersey Pathway Is Different

-Certified Nurse Aide (CNA) certification is regulated state by state, so the rules that matter to you are New Jersey's, not a generic national checklist.
-In New Jersey the program is the Nurse Aide Training and Competency Evaluation Program (NATCEP), and it is overseen by the New Jersey Department of Health (NJ DOH).
-Knowing the NJ-specific hours, registry, and grace-period rules is the difference between a smooth start and a delayed paycheck.
+Certified Nurse Aide (CNA) certification is regulated state by state, so the rules that govern your career are New Jersey's, not a generic national checklist.
+In New Jersey the credentialing program is the Nurse Aide Training and Competency Evaluation Program (NATCEP), and it is overseen by the New Jersey Department of Health (NJ DOH), Health Facilities Survey and Field Operations.
+The legal backbone is federal — the Omnibus Budget Reconciliation Act of 1987 (OBRA '87) set a national floor for nurse-aide training — but New Jersey layers stricter hours and its own registry, background-check, and renewal rules on top.

 Who Must Be Certified